 The Foundation is a nonprofit entity exempt from the payment of income taxes under Internal Revenue Code Section 501(c)(3) and California Revenue and Taxation Code Section 23701d.
 Accordingly, no provision has been made for income taxes.
 Management has determined that all income tax positions are more likely than not of being sustained upon potential audit or examination; therefore, no disclosures of uncertain income tax positions are required.
 The Foundation is subject to income tax on net income that is derived from business activities that are unrelated to the exempt purposes.
-The Foundation files informational returns in the U.S. federal jurisdiction and the state of California.
+The Foundation files informational returns in the U.S. federal jurisdiction and with the California Franchise Tax Board.